Microsoft iPhail released

 OCTOBER 1, 2009

 The future of social networking – a concept investigation Posted by matt on October 01, 2009 If youre new here, you may want to subscribe to my blog and get updates either via email or via RSS.
 Don’t mention that job at Microsoft or that time in Europe!)
-It would be instant insight into the guy standing right in front of you.
 Comments Leave a response Chris M Thu, 01 Oct 2009 12:36:48 CDT Brilliant Matt!
-Antao Almada Thu, 01 Oct 2009 12:44:10 CDT As usual, any new technology brings privacy concerns.
+Antao Almada Thu, 01 Oct 2009 12:44:10 CDT As usual, any new technology brings privacy concerns. justBcoz Thu, 01 Oct 2009 12:47:34 CDT This is both thrilling and terrifying!
 Thanks for visiting!
-Admittedly AR is the new hype.
+Where are the cliques.

 2D Barcode News